 3 Options for Restoring Lost Data in Google Apps

-“If I were to lose my Google Apps data, how would I get it back?”
+“If we were to lose G Suite data, if we lost emails or Drive files, how would we get it back?”

-Fortunately, there are three Google Apps restore options available, but it’s important to be fully aware of the capabilities and limitations of each.
+Fortunately, there are three G Suite restore options available, but it’s important to be fully aware of the capabilities and limitations of each.

-Google allows admins to restore Drive data for their users up to 25 days after it is “permanently deleted” from the user’s Trash.
+Google allows admins to restore Drive or Gmail data for their users up to 25 days after it is permanently deleted from the user’s Trash.
 Admins can also restore Gmail that had been deleted in the past 30 days via the Email Audit API.
-But there are some limitations to take note of:
+But there are some limitations to note for both of these alternatives:

 - 30 days max.
 The first and most obvious limitation is that this restore method only works for 25 days after the Trash is emptied, or 30 days if an admin uses the Email Audit API.

 - All-or-nothing restore.
 There’s no way to view or select which files will be restored before the process is initiated – it’s all or nothing – and, neither admins nor end users get a list of what was actually restored.
 The restored files are not marked or flagged in any way.
-This process could result in all kinds of other files being restored that didn’t need to be, which clutters up the user’s Drive and takes up valuable space.
+This process could result in all kinds of other files or emails being restored that didn’t need to be, which clutters up the user’s email inbox or Drive and takes up valuable space.

 - No sharing settings.
-Sharing settings are not restored and must be manually reassigned by the user, which could be a problem if they don’t remember with whom it was originally shared.
+Sharing settings are not restored and must be manually reassigned by the user, which could be a problem if the admin restored a large number of files or if they don’t remember with whom it was originally shared.

-- Requires Administrator assistance.
-There’s no way for a user to perform this restore operation on their own; they must contact their Google Apps administrator for assistance.
+- Requires admin assistance.
+There’s no way for a user to perform this restore operation on their own; they must contact their G Suite administrator for assistance.
 This could result in lost productivity, time delays and adds additional burden to the IT staff.

-Using Google’s built-in restore for Google Drive is best if it’s a recent data loss incident and when there aren’t too many files in the Trash that can clutter up the user’s Drive during the restore process.
-It’s also important for the user and the administrator to be in close communication throughout the process since the administrator won’t have the necessary visibility into what’s happening in the user’s Drive, and the user won’t have visibility into the restore process.
+The user and the administrator will need to be in close communication throughout the process, since the administrator won’t have the necessary visibility into what’s happening in the user’s Drive, and the user won’t have visibility into the restore process.

 Option 2: Google Vault Export/Import

-Google Vault is another option for restoring lost data, but it may not be the best one.
+Google Vault is another option for restoring lost data, but Vault’s primary use case is eDiscovery and archiving for Legal use, not restoration.
 Since Vault is not built with data restoration in mind, there are some significant limitations:

-- Only applies to current file versions.
-Prior versions of files are not recoverable with Vault.
+- Only applies to current file versions for non-native Google files.
+Prior versions of non-native files are not recoverable with Vault.

-- Requires Administrator assistance.
+- Requires admin assistance.
 There’s no end user interface in Vault, so admins have to manage the process.